 A bit of this and that

-The view from my front porch every morning in 140 or fewer characters
+The view from my front porch (in Pennsylvania) or back patio (in London) every morning, in 140 or fewer characters

 too much coffee, too little sleep, a love of words...

 by Hudson Biko

 Poetry, free verse, haiku, senryu, photography, books, art, philosophy , nature, literature.